Meet the team

 Bec is the co-founder of Donor Conceived Aotearoa (DCA), the first advocacy organisation for the rights of donor-conceived New Zealanders, led by donor-conceived people (DCP).
 Conceived by anonymous donation, Bec spent over two decades searching for her genetic identity.
 In the process, she met many New Zealand donors and DCP.
 Her 2001 documentary about her search helped catalyse momentum for the passage of the 2004 HART Act, securing the right to identity for future DCP in New Zealand.
 In early 2021, she finally discovered her genetic origins through online DNA testing and began meeting her newfound biological family in Kororāreka later that year.

 Bec is also a law professor, teaching criminal law, national security law, and international law at American University.
 She is an internationally recognized expert on atrocity prevention, and her scholarship draws on her experience in the prosecution of genocide and war crimes at the International Criminal Court, as well as her work in conflict zones as a foreign correspondent for The Washington Post.
 She is a proud first generation high school graduate who received her law degree from Harvard Law School in 2007.
-She lives in Washington D.C. with her husband and four young children.
+She lives in Washington D.C. with her husband and children.